yashikabihani/Meditation-App/README.md

 # MeditationApp
-Meditation App - Application with Javascript, HTML and CSS
+Meditation App - In Javascript, HTML and CSS